-Situated about 228km southwest of Kampala, Lake Mburo National Park is one of the most convenient Uganda safaris parks, ideal for Uganda wildlife safari short trips.
+Situated about 228km southwest of Kampala, Lake Mburo National Park is one of the most convenient Uganda safari parks, ideal for Uganda wildlife safari short trips.

 Lake Mburo National Park boasts over 68 mammal species.
 Please note that, on your wildlife tour in Uganda, Mburo is the only park to spot Impalas.
 Also, In East Africa, Lake Mburo National Park is the best site to spot Leopards, normally on night game drives.

 Animals to look for in Lake Mburo National Park include: